-Commercial gear used in the snapper grouper fishery includes bandit reels, electric reels, manual hook-and-line, long lines, fish pots, spear, and trolling.
+Commercial gear used in the snapper grouper fishery includes bandit reels, electric reels, manual hook and line, long lines, fish pots, spear, and trolling.
 Bandit reels, followed by electric rods and reels are the two most prevalent gear types used, especially south of Cape Hatteras (NCDMF 2015b).
-Spear fishing seems to be limited to south of Cape Hatteras, while longlines are primarily fished north of Cape Hatteras (NCDMF 2015b); their use is limited to six deep-water species and depths greater than 50 fathoms.
+Spear fishing appears to be limited to south of Cape Hatteras, while longlines are primarily fished north of Cape Hatteras (NCDMF 2015b); their use is limited to six deep-water species and depths greater than 50 fathoms.
 Fish pots are used primarily to target black sea bass.
 Trip lengths vary dependent on the area fished and the gear used but tended to average between two to three days in length over the past five years; trips ranged from one day to 12 days for the entire commercial snapper grouper fleet (NCDMF 2015b).

-The average landings for commercially caught snapper grouper from 1994-2021 was 1,963,069 pounds with a dockside value of \$4,026,6981 (Table 3).
-In 2021, 977,318 pounds of snapper grouper species were caught commercially in North Carolina.
-The highest landings from the past 28 years were in 2008, after which landings dropped; landings have been under two million pounds for the last ten years (Figure 1A).
-The decline in landings over the past ten years is most likely due to the removal of species from the complex, as well as the changes to ACLs and trip limits and implementation of a seasonal spawning closure by the SAFMC.
+The average landings for commercially caught snapper grouper from 1994-2022 was 1,927,038 pounds with a dockside value of \$4,005,917 (Table 3).
+In 2022, 918,618 pounds of snapper grouper species were caught commercially in North Carolina.
+The highest landings in the past 28 years were in 2008, after which landings dropped; landings have been under two million pounds for the last ten years (Figure 1A).
+The decline in landings over the past ten years is most likely due to the removal of species from the complex, as well as the changes to ACLs and trip limits as well as implementation of a seasonal spawning closure by the SAFMC.